Pages

 Tan Sri Shahrir's forehead

-Temple president, K. Kiruppalini, and members of the temple committee usher Tan Sri to his seat where he joins us to witness the religious ceremony happening at the site of the future Heritage Centre.
+Temple president, K. Kiruppalini, and members of the temple committee ushered Tan Sri to his seat where he joins us to witness the religious ceremony happening at the site of the future Heritage Centre.

 Based on the work schedule, he said the construction should be completed by 2019.

-For the Ground-Breaking Ceremony, Tan Sri leads the number of participants who handed one brick each to the temple priest who then ceremonially placed the bricks as the foundation inside a pit, dug into the ground.
+For the Ground-Breaking Ceremony, Tan Sri led the number of participants who handed one brick each to the temple priest who then ceremonially placed the bricks as the foundation inside a pit, dug into the ground.

 Tan Sri congratulated the temple committee on the occasion and said that the Heritage Centre will be a wonderful addition to the character of Johor Baru as it will add value to the temple attraction.